ShyanM/Strike_A_Paws/README.md

 As a customer I want:

 - to be able to see various photos so that I know how mine can turn out.
-- to be able to purchase a photograph I like.
 - to be able to navigate with ease through pages.
 - to see the prices so I can see if the service is affordable.
 - an easy way to contact the photographer.